MeghanPund/switcherWorkSample/README.md

 - inside the venv, enter into the command prompt: `pip install flask`
 4. pip install requests
 - inside the venv, enter into the command prompt: `pip install requests`
-5. Run the program!: inside the venv, enter into the command prompt: `python main.py`
+5. Run the program!
+- inside the venv, enter into the command prompt: `python main.py`

+## Requirements Fulfilled
+1. User should be able to select two urban areas from the Teleport API to compare.
+- dropdown menus of all Urban Areas presented on home page

+2. Once two urban areas are selected, present the user with a comparison of the urban areas.
+- Side by side comparison of UAs and their data points on uadata page

+3. Choose at least 5 data points to compare and display those.
+- cities within Urban Areas, population sizes, life expectancies, elevations, crime rates